agrc/wfrc-wab-widgets/README.md

 `strings` - `[object]`
 The language-specific strings to be used in the widget.

+`layerSortOrder` - `[object]`
+This controls the order that the features show up in the Project Information panel.
+It is an array of layer name as defined in the web map.

 ### Comments
 This widget is embedded within the ProjectInfo widget.
 No need to copy additional files.
 This widget will only be displayed for features with a `GlobalID` field.